In the event that a client or a party has a complaint against an MII Mediator(s), they should:

 If these attempts to resolve the issue have not been successful, the complaint should then be brought to the attention of the MII through the formal MII Complaints Procedures.*

 3.3 A complaint being raised with the MII must be made within six months of the practice from which the complaint arises.
 If a complaint is made after six months, an explanation for the delay must be given and the MII Council will have discretion in deciding whether to consider the complaint.

 3.4 All complaints should be addressed to the Administrator of the MII.
 The Administrator will send the complaint to the Chairperson of the Ethics Committee (CEC).
-The CEC will first check if the person being complained about was an Associate, Certified or Practitioner Member at the date of the complaint.
+The CEC will first check if the person being complained about was a Member or Advanced Member.at the date of the complaint.
 The MII cannot deal with complaints about people who were not Members within that category of membership at the time of the cause of complaint .
 If the person complained about was not a Member or within that category, the CEC will let the Complainant know.

 3.5 If the person was a Member, the CEC will call the Complainant to discuss the possibility of them raising the issue directly with the Member, if they haven't done so already.

 3.6 If the Complainant chooses the MII to deal with the complaint, they will be asked to provide full details in writing including: the name of the Mediator; the nature and time of the complaint; and any prior attempts to resolve the issue.
 Copies of any documents supporting the complaint should also be provided.